Design, Engineering & Excitement!

 Koenigsegg’s new luxury car, the $1.7 million Gemera, is a magnificent hybrid electric solution to the “cars problem,” and its general concept should be implemented by all manufacturers, who need to understand a game-changer when they see it.

-You will ask, “How are mainstream car makers going to do that?
+“How are mainstream car makers going to do that?
 They’ll go out of business at that price!”

 They shouldn’t imitate the price, of course, but the concept.
+So not just adopting, but adapting the new idea.

 - Introduction to engineering